Colts add former Patriots’ special teams ace Brandon King - NewsBreak

 Colts add former Patriots’ special teams ace Brandon King

-INDIANAPOLIS – The Indianapolis Colts have taken another step at solidifying their special teams unit by agreeing to terms with veteran v.
+INDIANAPOLIS – The Indianapolis Colts have taken another step at solidifying their special teams unit by agreeing to terms with veteran Brandon King.

 King’s addition is the latest move to reinforce special teams.
 Previously, the team signed safety Armani Watts, who was a core special teams player with the Kansas City Chiefs.